IBM/cp4ba-client-onboarding-scenario/23.0.2/StarterDeploymentSeparateMachine.md

 This deployment approach requires a separate machine with Java on it to run the deployment and the manual download and modification of a file to kick off the deployment.
 It offers the largest flexibility for customized deployments.

-I simpler approach without the need for a separate machine is described [here](StarterDeploymentViaJob.md).
+A simpler approach without the need for a separate machine is described [here](StarterDeploymentViaJob.md).

 ## Prerequisites